Do you know the Board of Director’s Role for Your Nonprofit?

 What are these duties?

 Duty of Care: Boards and directors are expected to exercise reasonable care in carrying out their duties.
 They must meet the standard of what other reasonable people would expect of them, or they themselves would do if in the same or similar situations.

 Duty of Loyalty: Boards and directors must make their decisions based on what is in the best interests of the organization.
-This includes avoiding conflicts of interests and avoiding any obtaining personal gain through board service.
+This includes avoiding conflicts of interests and obtaining personal gain through board service.
 First loyalty is to the agency.

 Duty of Obedience: Boards and directors must adhere to all applicable government laws and regulations, its own bylaws, and must remain true to its stated mission.

 Responsibilities: Let’s get more specific and review how boards and directors fulfill their roles and meet these duties.
 There may be different ways boards and directors operate to meet responsibilities, but they all must strictly adhere to these three duties.
 Size, established policy, past customs, etc. may define local approaches to meeting these responsibilities.